11 Millennials' Traits You Should Know About Before You Hire Them

 - Millennials want to know that they will have the opportunity to advance and develop their careers within the company they choose to join.

 - What this means for you: During the recruiting process, tell them about opportunities that they will have to move-up in the ranks.
-If possible, Barry Sylvia suggests implementing a program whereby they can rotate through different divisions of the organization in order to find the best fit.
+If possible, Barry Sylvia suggests implementing a program whereby Millennial talent can rotate through different divisions of the organization in order to find the best fit.
+This kind of lateral move can significantly boost retention and help employees find a place where they will thrive.

 Every generation presents its own challenges and, clearly, Millennials are no different.
-But, we’re really not so bad!
-And just think: a whole new batch of Millennials will be graduating and entering the workforce in spring 2014.
-The more you know about them now, the better off your company will be.
+But we’re really not so bad!
+The more you know about us, the better off your company will be.

 Learn how you can find and hire the right talent using LinkedIn Talent Solutions.
 Request a free product demo.